cynthiaCC/tensorflow-calculate-SVF/README.md

 3. Go to the project directory, create a folder `'imgs'`(or whatever you like) and put your panorama pictures in it.

 4. Run `python autoCallpspnet.py imgs`, the program identifies sky/tree/building elements in the pictures and colors them differently.
-The recognized pictures are automaticlly saved in imgs-recognized.
+The recognized pictures are automaticlly saved in `'imgs-recognized'`.

 ![origin](https://github.com/cynthiaCC/tensorflow-calculate-SVF/blob/master/imgs/01-108.971906%2C34.245881.jpg)
 ![recognized](https://github.com/cynthiaCC/tensorflow-calculate-SVF/blob/master/imgs-recognized/01-108.971906%2C34.245881_seg.jpg)

 5. Run `python PanoramicToFisheye.py imgs-recognized`.
 This will transfer the panorama pictures to fisheye pictures in order to calculate SVF and TVF.
-The fisheye pictures are automaticlly saved in imgs-fisheye.
+The fisheye pictures are automaticlly saved in `'imgs-fisheye'`.

 ![recognized](https://github.com/cynthiaCC/tensorflow-calculate-SVF/blob/master/imgs-recognized/01-108.971906%2C34.245881_seg.jpg)
 ![fisheye](https://github.com/cynthiaCC/tensorflow-calculate-SVF/blob/master/imgs-fisheye/01-108.971906%2C34.245881_seg.jpg)